Teaching Assistant Guide

 Welcome, Teaching Assistants!

-The TA Landscape at UW–Madison
+The TA landscape at UW-Madison

 The University of Wisconsin–Madison employs over 2,300 teaching assistants (TAs) each semester.
 TAs teach more than 3,300 discussion sections and labs, reaching over 30,000 undergraduate students.
-As a TA, your work is essential to the success of UW’s educational mission and to the success of every student here – thank you!
+As a TA, your work is essential to the success of UW-Madison’s educational mission and to the success of every student here – thank you!

 This guide aims to help you navigate the many trainings, resources, and professional development opportunities across campus.
 Some are required, some are recommended for specific groups of TAs, and some are optional for those interested in a deeper dive.
 Our goal is to help you find what fits your needs.